Who preserved the books of the Old Testament? What are the books of the Hebrew scriptures? When did Christians know what they were?

 The five books of Moses--Genesis, Exodus, Leviticus, Numbers, Deuteronomy.
 Joshua, Judges, Ruth, the four books of Kings, the two of Chronicles, the book of the Psalms of David, the Proverbs of Solomon, also called the Book of Wisdom.
 Ecclesiastes, the Song of Songs, Job, the books of the prophets Isaiah, Jeremiah, of the twelve contained in a single book.
 Daniel, Ezekiel, Esdras, from these I have made my extracts, dividing them into six books.

-Hence if one adds up 5 + 1 + 1 +1 + 4 +2 + 1 + 1 +1 + 1 +1 + 1 + 1 + 12 + 6, one ends up with 39 books.
-The same number that is in modern Old Testaments (other than those with the later additions, sometimes called the deuterocanonical books, that Melito did not accept).
+If one adds up 5 + 1 + 1 +1 + 4 +2 + 1 + 1 +1 + 1 +1 + 1 + 1 + 12 + 6, one ends up with 39 books.
+The Catholic Encyclopedia concludes Melito’s list is only 38, by not using the six (as related to Daniel, Ezekiel, Esdras), while presuming Jeremiah includes Lamentations and Esdras includes Nehemiah, but not Esther.
+Presuming that understanding is mostly correct, I believe Esther can be implied as being in the Ezra-Nehemiah category because it is within the Ezra-Nehemiah time period.
+39 is the number of books that are in modern Old Testaments (other than those with the later additions, also called the Apocrypha—which the Septuagint has, that Melito did not accept).

 An Anglican scholar noted: